apivideo/api.video-swift-client/docs/CaptionsAPI.md

     open class func get(videoId: String, language: String, completion: @escaping (_ data: Caption?, _ error: Error?) -> Void)
 ```

-Show a caption
+Retrieve a caption

-Display a caption for a video in a specific language.
+Retrieve a caption for a video in a specific language.
 If the language is available, the caption is returned.
-Otherwise, you will get a response indicating the caption was not found.
+Otherwise, you will get a error indicating the caption was not found.

 Tutorials that use the [captions endpoint](https://api.video/blog/endpoints/captions).

 ### Example